 We then performed in vitro B cell differentiation assays.
-Control bone marrow cells readily formed colonies in IL-7 supplemented MethoCult M3630 medium which supports B cell differentiation.
-Conversely, almost no colonies were obtained from Setdb1^{Mb1} bone marrow (Figure 2B).
-Further, in vitro differentiation of lineage-depleted bone marrow cells on OP9 stromal cells in the presence of IL-7 revealed severely impaired differentiation of Setdb1^{Mb1} progenitors into the B cell lineage (Figure 2C).
-Thus our data demonstrate an essential cell autonomous function of Setdb1 in early stages of B cell development.
+Control bone marrow cells readily formed colonies in IL7-supplemented MethoCult M3630 medium, which supports B cell differentiation.
+Conversely, almost no colonies were obtained from Setdb1^{Mb1} bone marrow (Fig. 2B).
+Furthermore, in vitro differentiation of lineage-depleted bone marrow cells on OP9 stromal cells in the presence of IL7 revealed severely impaired differentiation of Setdb1^{Mb1} progenitors into the B cell lineage (Fig. 2C).
+Thus, our data demonstrate an essential cell-autonomous function of Setdb1 in the early stages of B cell development.

-Transcriptional changes in Setdb1Mb1 pro-B cells
+Transcriptional changes in Setdb1^{Mb1} pro-B cells

-To identify the molecular mechanisms leading to impaired B cell development in the absence of Setdb1 we performed transcriptional profiling by high-throughput RNA sequencing (RNAseq).
-RNA was isolated from FACS sorted pro-B cells (CD19+ IgM- IgD- CD25- Kit+) from control and Setdb1^{Mb1} mice.
-Setdb1 was completely deleted in Setdb1^{Mb1} pro-B cells as no band could be detected upon PCR amplification of the floxed exon 4 (Figure 3B).
-Through RNA-seq analysis we found 130 up- and 136 down-regulated (>2 fold) genes in Setdb1^{Mb1} pro-B cells (Figure 3A, Supplementary Table 1).
-GO term analysis of the regulated genes revealed enrichment for pathways implicated in immune system development (Figure 3C).
-However, closer examination of the dataset pointed out that none of the known essential factors for B cell development were dysregulated.
-Rather we found transcriptional changes of genes which are normally regulated during pro-B to pre-B cell transition.
-One example is Aiolos (Ikzf3) which is normally upregulated in late pro-B cells.
+To identify the molecular mechanisms leading to impaired B cell development in the absence of Setdb1, we performed transcriptional profiling by high-throughput RNA sequencing (RNA-seq).
+RNA was isolated from FACS-sorted pro-B cells (CD19+ IgM- IgD- CD25- Kit+) from control and Setdb1^{Mb1} mice.
+Setdb1 was completely deleted in Setdb1^{Mb1} pro-B cells as no band could be detected upon PCR amplification of the floxed exon 4 (Fig. 3B).
+Through RNA-seq analysis we found 130 upregulated and 136 downregulated (>2-fold) genes in Setdb1^{Mb1} pro-B cells (Fig. 3A, Table S1).
+GO term analysis of the regulated genes revealed enrichment for pathways implicated in immune system development (Fig. 3C).
+However, closer examination of the dataset indicated that none of the known essential factors for B cell development was dysregulated.

+Rather, we found transcriptional changes in genes associated with the pro-B to pre-B cell transition.
+One example is Aiolos (Ikzf3), which is normally upregulated in late pro-B cells.
 Aiolos expression was detected in control pro-B cells, but it failed to be activated in Setdb1^{Mb1} pro-B cells.
 This suggested that the pro-B cell population isolated from Setdb1^{Mb1} bone marrow resided in a more immature stage.
-To further substantiate this finding we performed gene set enrichment analysis using gene sets which are representative of early pro B and late pro-B/early pre-B cells, respectively (Jojic et al., 2013).
-Notably, the early pro-B signature was enriched in $Setdb1^{Mb1}$ pro-B cells, whereas the late pro-B/early pre-B signature was overrepresented in control cells (Figure 3D).
+To substantiate this finding we performed gene set enrichment analysis using gene sets that are representative of early pro-B and late pro-B/early pre-B cells, respectively (Jojic et al., 2013).
+Notably, the early pro-B signature was enriched in Setdb1^{Mb1} pro-B cells, whereas the late pro-B/early pre-B signature was over-represented in control cells (Fig. 3D).
 These analyses suggest a bias toward having reduced numbers of late pro-B/early pre-B cells in Setdb1^{Mb1} bone marrow.
 In order to test this hypothesis we analyzed B cell populations using a different marker set (Hardy et al., 1991).
-We found significantly reduced late pro-B/early pre-B cells (B220+ CD43+ HSA+ BP1^{+/-}) in Setdb1^{Mb1} mice (Supplementary Figure 3).
-These data suggest that the majority of the transcriptional changes that we detected by RNA-seq simply reflect the block in pro-B to pre-B cell transition in $Setdb1^{Mb1}$ mice.
+We found significantly reduced late pro-B/ early pre-B cells [B220+ CD43 (Spn)+ HSA (CD24a)+ BP-1 $(Enpep)^{+/-}$ in Setdb1^{Mb1} mice (Fig. S3).
+These data suggest that the majority of the transcriptional changes that we detected by RNA-seq simply reflect the block in pro-B to pre-B cell transition in Setdb1^{Mb1} mice.